Operational Tips for VFR and IFR in Europe

 The most effective way to avoid reflections is to hold the camera close to the window surface - but not touch the window as that transmits high frequency vibration to the camera which blurs the picture.
 A simple method is to press one finger (A) of the hand holding the camera against the window; this stabilises the camera while making it possible to maintain a small gap (B) between the camera and the window:

 The relevant area of the window should be clean and scratch-free, otherwise the contrast is poor and the camera may autofocus on the scratches instead.
 If a clean window is not an option, make sure the camera is set to manual focus and is focused on infinity.
-This can be tricky to do exactly because on most lenses true infinity focus is not quite on the "infinity" stop...
+This can be tricky to do exactly because on modern lenses true infinity focus is just before the mechanical stop...
 In general, use the smallest available F-number as this minimises the effect of a bad window.
+Most lenses are sharpest at F8 and this is what I usually use if there is enough light.

 If reflections remain, identify the object causing them and relocate it, or cover it up.
 Often, the bright papers on the kneeboard are the cause; turn the kneeboard upside down.
 In extreme cases, use a piece of a black cloth to cover up the offending item.